Kimmi Ascanio: International career

-Ascanio trained with the United States national youth team beginning at the under-15 level, where she helped win the 2022 CONCACAF Girls' U-15 Championship.
-She was the youngest member of the under-17 squad at the 2024 CONCACAF Women's U-17 Championship, where she scored a hat trick in six minutes in their 7–1 semifinal win over Haiti and added another goal in the final to beat Mexico 4–0.
+Ascanio helped the United States under-15 team win the 2022 CONCACAF Girls' U-15 Championship.
+She was the youngest player for the under-17 squad at the 2024 CONCACAF Women's U-17 Championship, where she scored a six-minute hat trick against Haiti in the semifinals and had a goal against Mexico in the final.

 Ascanio started every game for the United States as they placed third at the 2024 FIFA U-17 Women's World Cup, their best result since 2008.
 She scored in a 2–0 win over Nigeria in the quarterfinals.
 While she was age-eligible for another cycle of the tournament, her club San Diego Wave did not release her for the 2025 FIFA U-17 Women's World Cup.